|

 captain ordered.

-"Captain," his tactical officer said, "Do you think Thandal's
+"Captain," Tac realized, "Do you think Thandal's

 "Dal El's